First-order elliptic boundary value problems on manifolds with non-compact boundary: Setup and statement of main results

+The associated operator $D_B$ is the extension with domain $\dom(D_B) = \set{u \in\dom(D_{\max}): u\rest\dM \in B}$, which is the pullback of $B$ under the trace map.
+See Section~\ref{Sec:BVPs} for more details.
 In Section~\ref{Sec:Freddy}, a notion of coercivity of $D$ with respect to a boundary condition $B$ is introduced.
 Loosely speaking, this is to say that the operator $D$ is invertible away from a compact set $K$ on $\dom(D_B)$.
 This allows us to obtain classes of Fredholm boundary conditions despite the lack of compactness of both the manifold and boundary.

 \begin{theorem} Suppose $D$ satisfies \ref{Hyp:StdFirst}--\ref{Hyp:StdLast} and \ref{Hyp:ExtFirst}--\ref{Hyp:ExtLast} and $B$ is a semi-regular boundary condition.
 If $D$ is $B$-coercive with respect to a compact $K$ (cf.\ Definition~\ref{Def:Coercive}), then $\ker(D_B)$ is finite dimensional and $\ran(D_B)$ is closed. \end{theorem}